Facial Cosmetic Surgery – Frequently Asked Questions

 Below are some of the questions that people frequently ask when considering facial cosmetic surgery.
 If you think of other questions not included here, please call us at 541-618-1461.
 We’re happy to answer your questions!

 The first sign you may need eyelid surgery is if people start to ask if you feel tired, angry, or sad when you’re not.
 You may also notice that your eyelids are sagging or you seem to appear tired or older.
 You may have trouble holding your eyes up while reading in the late afternoon.
-The best way to know if you are a good candidate for eyelid or brow surgery is to have an examination with Dr. Hauck.
+The best way to know if you are a good candidate for eyelid or brow surgery is to have an examination with our surgeon.

 Sometimes.
 If your vision is restricted by your upper eyelids or brows and you meet your insurance’s specific medical criteria, insurance may pay for your surgery.
 If you want to learn more about insurance coverage or payment options for lid and brow surgery, please contact the Medical Eye Center to schedule an examination.